jamiesanson/jamie.sanson.dev/src/assets/content/blog/handling-lifecycle-with-view-binding-in-fragments.md

 Let's look at a trimmed down definition of `viewLifecycle()`:

     fun <T> Fragment.viewLifecycle(): ReadWriteProperty<Fragment, T> =
             object: ReadWriteProperty<Fragment, T>, LifecycleObserver {

-            // A backing property to hold our value private var _binding: T? = null
+                // A backing property to hold our value private var binding: T? = null

+                // The current LifecycleOwner
+                private var viewLifecycleOwner: LifecycleOwner? = null

                 init {
-                // Observe the View Lifecycle of the Fragment this@viewLifecycle
+                    // Observe the View LifecycleOwner, then observe the new lifecycle this@viewLifecycle
-                    .viewLifecyleOwner
-                    .lifecycle
-                    .addObserver(this)
+                        .viewLifecycleOwnerLiveData
+                        .observe(this@viewLifecycle, Observer { newLifecycleOwner ->
+                            viewLifecycleOwner?.lifecycle?.removeObserver(this)
+                            viewLifecycleOwner = newLifecycleOwner.also {
+                                it.lifecycle.addObserver(this)
                             }
+                    })
+                }

                 @OnLifecycleEvent(Lifecycle.Event.ON_DESTROY)
                 fun onDestroy(event: Lifecycle.Event) {
-                // Clear out backing property just before onDestroyView property = null
+                    // Clear out backing property just before onDestroyView binding = null
                 }

+                override fun getValue(
+                    thisRef: Fragment,
+                    property: KProperty<*>
-            override fun getValue(thisRef: Any, property: KProperty<*>): T {
+                ): T {
-                // Return the backing property if it's set, or throw an exception return this._binding ?: throw IllegalStateException("${property.name} not set") }
+                    // Return the backing property if it's set return this.binding!!
+                }
+                override fun setValue(
+                    thisRef: Fragment,

-            override fun setValue(thisRef: Any, property: KProperty<*>, value: T) {
+                    property: KProperty<*>,
+                    value: T
+                ) {
                     // Set the backing property
-                this._binding = value
+                    this.binding = value
                 }
             }

 Wow, there's a lot going on there.
 Let's break it down.

 * `viewLifecycle()` is an extension function of `Fragment`, meaning we can use `Fragment`-related properties.
 * `viewLifecycle()` returns a `ReadWriteProperty<Fragment, T>`, an implementation of a property of a Fragment, which is of the generic type `T`.
 * We construct an anonymous class which implements `ReadWriteProperty` and `LifecycleObserver`, allowing us to listen to Lifecycle Events.
+* In the `init` block, we observe the Fragments `viewLifecycleOwner`.
+This is due to the fact that the Fragments view may go through multiple different lifecycles, being destroyed and re-created multiple times.
-* Finally, in the `init` block, we observe the `viewLifecycleOwner`s Lifecycle.
+* Finally, when the View's Lifecycle Owner changes, we observe the new Lifecycle.
 On the `ON_DESTROY` event sent when `onDestroyView` is about to be called, we null out our backing property.

 This gives us the same behaviour as in the View Binding Documentation, but with much less code to cart around in our Fragments!
-You can find a full, more generic example in this [Gist](https://gist.github.com/jamiesanson/d1a3ed0910cd605e928572ce245bafc4).
+You can find a full example in this [Gist](https://gist.github.com/jamiesanson/d1a3ed0910cd605e928572ce245bafc4).
+For more information around Kotlin Delegated Properties, have a read of my ["Handing the Reins to Kotlin Delegates"]() blog series!